 When a power cut hits, most people desperately try to remember where they put the candles.
-However, this is 2019 and frankly, technology has progressed to the point where this is simply unnecessary.
+However, this is 2021 and frankly, technology has advanced to the point where this is simply redundant.
 Instead, why not prepare by buying a powerful yet inexpensive LED lantern?

 |Category||LED Lantern||Number of units|